djsurt/io/charts/charts.md

 #### Install Node.js node_modules

-The following will add a node_modules folder containing javascript source libraries (dependencies) that will be used to output code for the widgets.  `npm ci` is an alternative to `npm install` which avoid modifying the .
+The following will add a node_modules folder containing javascript source libraries (dependencies) that will be used to output code for the widgets.  `npm ci` is an alternative to `npm install` which avoids modifying the package.lock.json file.
 [Learn more](https://stackoverflow.com/questions/48524417/should-the-package-lock-json-file-be-added-to-gitignore)

 	cd useeio-widgets &&
 	npm ci